emilhdiaz/.me/README.md

 that setup across machines.

 ## /env
-This directory contains environment variables that should be set on each launch of a new shell, regardless if it's a login shell or not.
+This directory contains environment variables that should always be set on your shell.

 ## /git
 This directory contains common global `git` configuration that should be applied across all your `git` projects.

-## /includes
-This directory contains a collection of functions that assist with common CLI tasks.

-## /programs
+## /shell
-This directory contains a collection of installation and configuration scripts for a number of common CLI developer tools
+This directory contains shell initiation configuration as well as a collection of commonly used shell functions.

 ## How to install?